Golden Cross Trading – 5 Best Golden Cross Strategies

 VWMA Golden Cross

 VWMA means volume weighted moving average and we didn’t present its formula here for keeping it easy to understand.
-The difference between VWMA and two other MAs is that VWMA puts more weight on trading volume of candles.
+The difference between VWMA and two other MAs is that VWMA puts more weight on the trading volume of candles.

 So, Golden cross VWMA happens when 50 VWMA crosses above 200 VWMA.